-You'll be encouraged to do work placements, and to expand your technical skills in our state-of-the-art studios and labs.
-As an International Journalism student you will be encouraged to study part of your course abroad, and there is a wide range of exchange programmes available, to dozens of countries.
+You'll be encouraged to do work placements, both in the UK and around the world.
+You can do all or part of Year 2 in another country, and there is a wide range of exchange programmes available, to dozens of countries.

 Journalism has been taught in Preston for more than 50 years and the course has an excellent employment record.
 Our graduates are working for news and media organisations all over the world including Beijing, Brussels, London and Dubai.

 We have three print newsrooms equipped with industry-standard software for print and online journalism, a Media Innovation Studio, broadcasting studios and a wide range of high-tech video and audio recording equipment that any student can hire, free of charge.

 National Student Survey 2017

 Journalism at UCLan - top 10 in the UK for providing opportunities for students to apply what they have learnt.

 All students are encouraged to do work experience, and to do all or part of Year 2 in another country.

 Students can apply for group project visits abroad – recent trips have included researching the history of Chinese journalism and shooting a feature film in New York.